-I'm a PhD researcher at the UKRI Centre for Doctoral Training in Artificial Intelligence and Music (AIM), working in collaboration with Universal Music Group.
-Previously, I was a research intern at Sony R&D in Tokyo and an Engage student at The Alan Turing Institute.
+I am a PhD researcher at the UKRI Centre for Doctoral Training in Artificial Intelligence and Music (AIM), working in collaboration with Universal Music Group.
 The goal of my research is to bring machines closer to human-like music understanding.
 To achieve this, my work focusses on developing multimodal deep learning methods to enable automatic music understanding by learning richer representations from language and audio.

 When I take off my researcher hat, I enjoy doing all things related to electronic music: I DJ, produce, host a monthly radio show focussed on experimental dance music, and co-run Co-Select and Sisu, two collectives promoting a balanced gender representation in the dance music scene.